hasongc01/Mapping-ESG-Risk-Rating/README.md

 <h1 align="center"> # Mapping-ESG-Risk-Rating </h1>

-<h3 align="center"> This project maps the distribution of ESG Risk Ratings among companies where Emory Business School alumni land as their first destinations </h3>
+<h3 align="center"> This project maps the distribution of ESG Risk Ratings among companies where Emory alumni land as their first destinations </h3>

 ### Project Description:
 Businesses and society are interconnected, and one way they are linked is through the impact of societal factors on business risks.
 In this project, I aim to analyze a measurable risk influenced by Environmental, Social, and Governance (ESG) factors in the corporate world, known as the ESG risk rating.
 Morningstar Sustainalytics offers extensive coverage of analyst-based ESG Risk Ratings, making it a valuable data source.
 While the goal was to compare ESG risk ratings across all sectors, the data was limited to the consulting services sector.
-Consequently, the focus shifted to the financial services sector, which is the destination for the largest percentage of Goizueta graduates (36.2%).
+Consequently, the focus shifted to the financial services sector, which is the destination for the largest percentage of Emory graduates (36.2%).

 ### Dataset: